 Because of the unforgiving desert climate, visiting Abu Dhabi is the most enjoyable during cooler months.
 Any time between October and May will provide pleasant temperatures, allowing you to explore the city and wander outside of the air-conditioned malls.

-October – November and March – May: summer weather, perfect for relaxing at the beach clubs, lovely dinners outside with stunning views and strolls along the Corniche.
+October – November: Expect summer weather, perfect for relaxing at the beach clubs, lovely dinners outside with stunning views and strolls along the Corniche.

-December – February: comfortable temperatures with chilly and windy evenings.
+December – February: Comfortable temperatures in the day combined with chilly and windy evenings.
 Perfect to explore the souqs (open-air market), go kayaking, or attend the F1 Grand Prix at Yas Marina Circuit.